 If UE-A includes the bootstrap data channel media in the SDP, the DCSF will instruct the IMS AS to include a bootstrap data channel media description between originating network and UE-B in the SDP.

-5. IMS AS forwards the SIP INVITE/re-INVITE to the terminating UE.
+5. The IMS AS forwards the SIP INVITE/re-INVITE to the terminating UE.

 6. UE-B compares the binding information and version control information of the data channel application received with those stored in UE-B. UE-B determines that the itself has the version compatible data channel application.